Farmor's School

 Farmor's School is a secondary school with academy status in Fairford, Gloucestershire.
 Including the Sixth Form, the school currently has about 1,000 students on roll.

 After receiving an inspection from Ofsted in 2017, the school was given a 'Requires Improvement' classification.
 The 6th Form also received the same classification.

-The school is aided by the Elizabeth Farmor Trust, founded in 2008.
+The school is supported by the Elizabeth Farmor Trust, founded in 2008.
 The trust assists the school by "advancing the education of the pupils at the school".
 For example, in 2011, the trust helped fund new computer hardware for the school.

 History

 The school was founded in 1738, using a gift of £500 by Miss Mary Barker and a bequest of £1,000 by Miss Elizabeth Farmor.
 The original site of the school was next to St Mary's Church on the High Street - the current location of the Community Centre.
 When it first opened, the school was called Fairford Free School and accepted 60 boys aged 5–12 from the town of Fairford.
 In 1817, children from outside Fairford were admitted, but had to pay fees, and the school began to accept girls in a separate section of the school and hired a mistress to teach them.
 The master of the school in 1866 was dismissed on grounds of neglect.
 In 1877 the school benefited when a charity set up 200 years before by Jane Mico for apprentices in Fairford was merged into the school.

 The school's name in 1904 was Farmor's Endowed School, and it became co-educational in 1922, and the sections were combined under a single headmaster.
 It moved to its current location in 1961, and became an 11 to 18 Comprehensive School in 1966.

-In 2020, the school was taken to court over unfair dismissal of a member of staff due to her religious beliefs about LGBT+ people in Higgs v Farmor's School.
+In 2020, the school was taken to court over unfair dismissal of a member of staff, who shared posts on social media against LGBT+ inclusive education, in Higgs v Farmor's School.
+A subsequent appeal found that the school's decision of dismissal was disproportionate and amounted to unlawful direct discrimination.